Recent Changes to Truck Driver Hours of Service Rules Aim to Make Trucking Safer

 The new HOS rule requires the driver to take a rest break within the first eight hours of an on-duty shift.
 Drivers must not be required to perform any on-duty tasks during this break, like filling out paperwork or supervising other drivers.
 The only exception is for drivers transporting hazardous materials, who may be expected to stay with the cargo during their breaks.

-Previous HOS rules limited a driver’s time spent on-duty to 14 hours in any 24-hour period, and the rules limit drivers to 11 hours behind the wheel within that 14-hour period.
+Previous HOS rules limited a driver’s time spent on duty to 14 hours in any 24-hour period, and the rules limit drivers to 11 hours behind the wheel within that 14-hour period.

 While drivers may still only drive 11 hours, changes to the HOS rule subtracted time spent resting in a parked vehicle, such as sleeping in a truck’s sleeper berth, from the on-duty requirement.
 If a driver spends at least 8 hours asleep in the truck’s sleeper berth, the first two hours spent in the passenger seat after waking are also not counted as on-duty time.

 These revisions are intended to keep both the driver of the truck and the other drivers on our nation’s roadways safe.
-There are hopes that mandating rest times and regulating on-duty time, will help to lower the amount of truck accidents on highways.
+There are hopes that mandating rest times and regulating on-duty time, will help to lower the number of truck accidents on highways.

 At Levine Law, our Denver truck accident attorneys strive to provide outstanding representation to each client with whom we work.
 If you have been in an accident involving a semi-truck or other transportation vehicle, please contact our offices today.